IowU/vscode_cpp_linux_cfg/README.md

 # vscode_cpp_linux_cfg
 A basic collection of some tweaks I'm using to develop with C++ on Linux (fedora), using the gcc compiler.
-This assumes you already have VSCode, the gcc compiler (which you most likely have since you are on linux) and the C/C++ extension installed.
+This assumes you already have VSCode, the gcc compiler (which you most likely have since you are on linux) and the C/C++ extension for VSCode installed.

 The three files that are present in the repository, namely